-CRITERIA BELOW EXPATATIONS MEETS EXPATATIONS ABOVE EXPATATIONS Case study questions The group of students do not correctly answer the case questions.
-The group of students answer correctly the case questions, using correctly the studied concepts.
-The group of students answer outstandingly the case questions, based on critical thinking.
+Criteria Below Requirements Meets Requirements Exceeds Requirements Case study questions The group of students do not correctly The group of students answer correctly the The group of students answer outstandingly answer the case questions. case questions, using correctly the studied concepts. the case questions, based on critical thinking.
 Overall analysis level of the case study The group of students do not execute any or a weak analysis of the case study.
 The group of students execute a normal, expected, overall analysis of the case study.
 The group of students execute an outstanding, overall analysis of the case study with a high level of critical thinking.